Jetroid/jetroid.github.io/_micro/2020-06-13-hacker-news-front-page.md

 categories:
  - "Micro"
 ---
-Last week, I wrote a post titled "[Starting Many Things](/micro/starting-many-things/)", which was a reply to my friend Pat's post called "[A Little About A Lot](https://patwalls.com/a-lot-about-a-little)".
+Last week, I wrote a post titled "[Starting Many Things](/micro/starting-many-things/)", which was a reply to my friend Pat's post called "[A Lot About A Little](https://patwalls.com/a-lot-about-a-little)".

 I felt that it was an article deserving of a response, and rather respond to him directly, I thought it could  be fun to lay out my ideas in one of the microblogs that I'm currently writing for this site.